yashsinha1611/sfdocs_Build_AI/docs/Integrations/plugin/auroraDB.md

 3. Attach the `CloudWatchReadOnlyAccess` policy to a dedicated IAM Role for read-only access.

-## Set Up Sf Poller
+## Configure sfPoller

-Ensure that both the project and application are created within Sfpoller.
-If they have not been created yet, you can [click here](/docs/sfPoller/aws_setup#configure-sfpoller) to learn how to create a project and application in Sfpoller.
+Ensure that both the project and application are created within sfPoller.
+If they have not been created yet, you can [click here](/docs/sfPoller/aws_setup#configure-sfpoller) to learn how to create a project and application in sfPoller.

-Follow the below step to add endpoints:
+Follow the below step to add endpoints and plugins:

 <img src="/img/integration/auroradb/image_1.png" />

-1. In the Application tab, Navigate to your Project > Application.
+1. In the **Application** tab of sfPoller, navigate to your **Project** > **Application**.

-2. Click on the Application, it will take you to the `Endpoint` page.
+2. Click on the **Application**, it will take you to the `Endpoint` page.

    <img src="/img/integration/auroradb/image_2.png" />

-3. Click the `Add Endpoint` button, add the following data and save.
+3. Click the `Add Endpoint` button, add the following data, and save.

    <img src="/img/integration/auroradb/image_3.png" />